Adeyemi0/Lead-Scoring/README.md

 ## Executive Summary

 This project explores how different user interactions on a product webpage influence the likelihood of a purchase.
-By analyzing user browsing behavior—specifically, viewing images, reading reviews, and checking product specifications—we can identify which combinations of actions are most likely to lead to a purchase.
+By analyzing user browsing behavior (viewing images, reading reviews, checking product specifications...)
+I can identify which combinations of actions are most likely to lead to a purchase.

 **Key Findings**:
 - **Reviews drive purchases**: Users who viewed reviews were significantly more likely to make a purchase, even without viewing images.